mmevissen/co2_emission/README.md

 # co2_emission
-simulation of the co2 emission at traffic junctions
+model.simulation of the co2 emission at traffic junctions